 Third Party Payments

 - If you have a debtor company, payment from a third party (outside of the transaction) may be a viable option.
 Third party payments can still be subject to unfair preference, so consult with your lawyer regarding execution of transfer and appropriate third parties.
-It is important that the payment was made without direction from the distressed debtor (voluntarily).
+The critical issue is whether the payment has diminished the assets of the debtor company available to creditors.

 Other Considerations